Anyerrr/EntrustExercise/README.md

    Alternatively, you can run the application using the JAR file by executing: make runJar

-The paginated document will also be saved in the 'out' folder, which is created durint compilation.
+The paginated document will be saved in the 'out' folder, which is created durint compilation.